pewill-msft/WhatTheHack/031-DevOpsWithGitHub/Student/challenge09.md

 2. Enable Dependabot alerts for the repository.
 Dependabot is an automated tool that creates a pull request when any dependencies in the code base has a known vulnerability.

-3. (**NOTE**: Skip this step while code scanning is in Beta.)
-Finally, set up and run a Code scanning workflow for the repository using GitHub's 'CodeQL Analysis.'
-This workflow can run either on each pull request or on a schedule, and it checks your code for common vulnerabilities or errors.

 ## Success Criteria

 - In GitHub, you should be able to view the 'closed' pull request which either created or updated the Security policy (SECURITY.md file).
 - Additionally, you should be able to view a new 'open' pull request created by Dependabot requesting an update of a dependency.
-- Finally, you should be able to view the results of the CodeQL Analysis in the Security tab.

 ## Learning Resources